Acne aestivalis: Mechanism/pathophysiology

 The actual mechanism of disease is not very well understood but there are a few speculations.
 It is believed that acne aestivalis has a genetic predisposition involved in which people who show acne aestivalis have lower expression of apoptosis inducing genes which leads to inflammation.
 Inflammation is believed to be triggered by circulating ultra violet radiation damaged cells that could not go through apoptosis and the cell fragments they release.
 Also, it is speculated that this sun induced acne form is caused by a photo allergic reaction between sunscreen, skin, and the sun.
 A photo-toxic reaction pathogenesis is also possible through free radical release in sun screen oxidation by ultra violet radiation.

 Diagnosis

 The diagnosis is by visual examination of skin lesions and sun exposure history.
 A diagnosis of acne aestivalis is made once the patient reports the onset of papules was 1–3 days after sun exposure.

 Treatment

 The treatment for this condition is topical tretinoin or benzoyl peroxide applied to the skin.
 The use of topical steroids should be avoided.
 Currently, there is no systemic treatment for acne aestivalis.

 Prognosis

 This condition is alleviated during the fall season when there is less sun light available.
 The papules do not leave a scar on the affected person's skin.

 Epidemiology

 There is limited information on the epidemiology of this condition.
-This disease was first noticed in Scandinavian men and women between the ages of 20 and 40 years old.
+This disease was first noticed in Asier Sigmanian men and women between the ages of 20 and 40 years old.
 The skin eruption would present in this population after sunbathing in Mallorca beach after a long and dark winter season.